American ginseng: Folk medicine

 American ginseng was of minor importance in Native American folk medicine.
 The Iroquois ingested or smoked the roots as a panacea.
 The Menominee in northern Wisconsin used it as a tonic and to increase one's mental capability, while the Penobscot in Maine used it to promote fertility.
 The Seminole in Florida used it for gunshot wounds.
 In the late 19th century, the Cherokee sold large quantities of ginseng to traders for fifty cents a pound.
 According to James Mooney, a decoction made from its roots was drunk to relieve headaches and cramps.

 There is no good evidence that American ginseng is effective for preventing or treating influenza or the common cold.

 History

 Historically, the plant was used by Indigenous peoples of North America, including the Mohawk and Iroquois.

 The global trade of Panax quinquefolius with Asia dates back over 300 years, beginning with French Jesuits in Quebec, who, with the assistance of the Iroquois, facilitated its exchange.
 Alongside fur, it represents the oldest trade between East Asia and North America.
 A key figure in this trade was the ethnologist Joseph-François Lafitau, who played a pivotal role in establishing the global market for Panax quinquefolius in the early 18th century.
-The cultivation of Panax quinquefolius was later pioneered by Clarence and Albert Hellyer in Norfolk County, Ontario beginning in the 1890s.